CRYPT-ON-IT/HardeningBox/README.md

 This one is a powerfull tool that will transform your finding list into PowerPoint slides.

 Each slide will contain policy values, and it will help you to present an Hardening project to everyone else.

+### 7. Merge 2 csv files and remove duplicates by "Names"

+This tool allows you to merge two csv files based on a column value

+### 8. Replace all default values with "-NODATA-"

+Replace default value in csv by -NODATA-, it allows a better understanding of the actual status.

+### 9. Excel report file to CSV

+This tool will transform an excel report file into multiple csv file applicable, by context, by workshop & by category